 Dona Ana County Emergency Food & Shelter Program has been awarded federal funds made available through the Department of Homeland Security/Federal Emergency Management Agency under the Emergency Food & Shelter Program (EFSP).
-Dona Ana County EFSP is slated to receive $120,790 to supplement emergency food and shelter programs in Dona Ana County.
+Dona Ana County EFSP has been awarded $126,740 to supplement emergency food and shelter programs in Dona Ana County.

 The National Board chaired by the U.S. Department of Homeland Security’s Federal Emergency Management Agency consists of representatives from American Red Cross; Catholic Charities, USA; National Council of the Churches of Christ in the USA; The Jewish federations of North America; The Salvation Army; and, United Way Worldwide.
 The Local Board is charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.

 The United Way of Southwest New Mexico administers the local program under the guidance of the local volunteer board.
-The Local Board comprised of local representatives reflective of those on the National Board and local non-profit organizations of a similar nature will determine how the funds awarded to Dona Ana County are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
-The Local Board is responsible for recommending agencies to receive these funds and any additional funds available under this phase of the program.
+The Local Board made up of the Salvation Army, the Catholic Diocese, the United Way of Southwest New Mexico, Protestant Council of Churches, and the private sector will determine how the funds awarded to Dona Ana County, NM are to be distributed among the emergency food and shelter programs run by local service agencies in the area.
+The Local Board is responsible for recommending agencies to receive these funds and any additional funds made available under the phase of the program.

 Below is all the information needed to check eligibility and responsibilities associated with the EFSP funding.

 Under the terms of the grant from the National Board, local agencies chosen to receive funds must:

 1) be private voluntary non-profits or units of government,